Dresher Center for the Humanities Residential Fellowships

-Fall 2014 Dresher Center Graduate Residential Fellow
+Fall 2015 Dresher Center Graduate Residential Fellows

 Signer of the Declaration of Independence.
 Designer of the American flag.
 First native-born American composer.
 First writer of an American opera.
 Poet.
 Political pamphleteer.
 Magazine editor.
 Painter.
 Scientist and inventor.
 Federal judge.
 Librarian.
 Community organizer.
 Colonial lawyer, customs collector, and merchant.
 These are just a few of the roles held by Francis Hopkinson (1737-1791), and yet little, if anything, is remembered of him.
 The dissertation, toward which this research proposal works, aims to recover Hopkinson’s work, to (re)member it as part of the legacy of the American Revolution and early republic, and thereby to examine the professionalization of English and History departments, the formation of the literary canon, and the opportunities and challenges facing education, publishing and community engagement in the digital age by applying Hopkinsonian methods and lines of inquiry towards our own cultural milieu.

-Emek Ergun, Ph.D. candidate, Language, Literacy, & Culture Program
+Emek Ergun, Ph.D.
+Candidate, Language, Literacy, & Culture Program

-Ms. Ergun is writing her dissertation, exploring the ways in which the feminist virginity knowledges of an American book, Virgin, traveled from the U.S. to Turkey through her politically-defined translation.
+Ergun is writing her dissertation, exploring the ways in which the feminist virginity knowledges of an American book, Virgin, traveled from the U.S. to Turkey through her politically-defined translation.
 Her advisor is Dr. Carole McCann, Chair of the Gender and Women’s Studies Department.
 She was recently awarded the National Women’s Studies Association’s Graduate Scholarship for 2013.

-Teresa Foster, Ph.D. candidate, Language, Literacy, & Culture Program.
+Teresa Foster, Ph.D.
+Candidate, Language, Literacy, & Culture Program.

-Ms. Foster’s dissertation research is on eighteenth-century British convict transportation to the American colonies.
+Foster’s dissertation research is on eighteenth-century British convict transportation to the American colonies.
 Her advisor is Dr. Marjoleine Kars, Chair of the History Department.
 Teresa earned a MA in Historical Studies and a BA in Gender & Women’s Studies from UMBC.
 She was also the recipient of the 2013-2014 Maryland Historical Society Wing Graduate Research Fellowship.